Sunda001/phgram/README.md

 $user_id = $bot->UserID();
 $message_id = $bot->MessageID();
 ```
-Doesn't really matter what the update is of.
+Doesn't really matter the update type.
 If the value exists, it is returned.
 If not, NULL is returned.

 There are some special cases, as with calback\_query, that has 'message' field.
 The internal function 'getValue' will always search the value firstly outside 'message' field.
 If not found, it will search a correspondent value in inside 'message' field of callback\_query.

-e.g. in a callback\_query update, Text() will return the text of the message with the clicked button.
-However UserID() will return the id of the user that clicked the button, because callback\_query has a 'from' field and it gains priority over the 'from' inside 'message'.
+e.g. in a callback\_query update, Text() will return the text of the message with the selected button.
+However UserID() will return the id of the user that selected the button, because callback\_query has a 'from' field and it gains priority over the 'from' inside 'message'.

 This is the complete list of data shortcuts methods:
 * Text()